AnshulaChowdhury/EthicalAI/README.md

 This test will take an LLM model with known prejudices and biases (GPT-2), and test technologies' potential for reducing these biases.
 Specifically, GPT-2 exhibits well-documented biases across multiple dimensions that make it an ideal testing platform.
 Research has demonstrated significant gender bias in occupational associations, with "roles like 'Nursing Assistant' being 77.4% more likely to be associated with a female than male pronoun" (Gilburt, "Gender bias in GPT-2").
 The model shows "strong gender bias in occupational associations, with roles like 'Nursing Assistant' being 77.4% more likely to be associated with a female than male pronoun in the model" and demonstrates "a trend towards greater male bias as the salaries of the jobs increase" (Gilburt, "Gender bias in GPT-2").

-The purpose of this test is to understand the <em> ceteris paribus </em> impact on biase of switching between different available models.
+The purpose of this test is to understand the *ceteris paribus* impact on biase of switching between different available models.
 The 3 number of scenarios will be:

 ### Test Scenarios